 What is “sliding scale”?

 At Spirit Rock Meditation Center the rates for programs, events and retreats are offered on a sliding scale basis.
 This allows payments according to individual means.
 Spirit Rock is dependent on donations in addition to the minimum rate to run our center.
-The program price for MYMTII is $5,700 to $4,200, sliding scale.
+The program price for MYMT3 is on a sliding scale.
 Please pay at the highest level of the sliding scale that you can afford.
 Anything you pay above the minimum is considered a donation.

 Is financial aid available?

-Yes.
-There are a modest number of partial scholarships available for this program.
-Scholarships will be awarded on a first come, first-served basis.
+(NOTE: All scholarships have been awarded - July 2014) There were a modest number of partial scholarships available for this program.
+Scholarships were awarded on a first-come, first-served basis.
 You will need to apply by filling out a scholarship application form once you are accepted into the program.
+The Yoga Dana Foundation, Spirit Rock and the Life Balance Institute are also offering 5 scholarships for the program to yogis who work with under-served communities.
+You can find out more and apply for those scholarships here.

 How does the payment plan work?